 It’s actually not that relevant to your content, to your advertising.

 The audience won’t connect your advertising with the media owner’s content.
-It’s only really relevant in building your confidence the media will reach the audience it needs to.
-Look at the media numbers harder than you look at the media content, because those matter more in finding your target audience.
+It’s only really relevant in building your confidence the media will reach the right audience.
+Look at the media numbers harder than you look at the media content.
+The numbers matter more in finding your target audience.

 Plus, let’s be honest, all media owners will have some content that hits your target audience.
-Yes, some shows are bigger than others, but overall, viewing figures tend to even out over time.
-Don’t let the style wow factor distract you away from the focus on using media to deliver your business objectives.
+Yes, some shows are bigger than others.
+But overall, viewing figures tend to even out over time.
+Don’t let the style wow factor distract you from delivering your business objectives.

 The ones that try to wow you with social connections

-Media sales teams often tend to be an extrovert bunch.
+The media sales team is often full of extroverts.
 They like to be sociable.
-And they’ll try to use this sociability to their advantage when they’re trying to win your business in a pitch.
+And they’ll often use this sociability when trying to win the pitch.

 As the client, you suddenly find yourself being treated like some sort of celebrity VIP.
 You get invites to exclusive events and activities as part of the media deal.